C-bowman/inference-tools/docs/source/GibbsChain.rst

 ``get_marginal`` returns a density estimator object, which can be called as a function to return the value of the pdf at any point.
-Make an axis on which to evaluate the PDFs:

 .. code-block:: python

-   ax = linspace(-3, 4, 500)
+   ax = linspace(-3, 4, 500) # axis on which to evaluate the marginal PDFs
    plt.plot( ax, pdf_1(ax), label = 'param #1 marginal', lw = 2)
    plt.plot( ax, pdf_2(ax), label = 'param #2 marginal', lw = 2)
    plt.xlabel('parameter value')